Sonny Stitt: Early life

-In 1952 Stitt played with pianist Jimmy Jones and the next year performed orchestral music with Johnny Richards.
-Under Quincy Jones's guidance in 1955 he played uptempos and ballads such as "My Funny Valentine" and "Star Dust" and the same year performed "Afterwards" and "There Will Never Be Another You" with Hank Jones.
+In 1952, Stitt played with pianist Jimmy Jones, and the next year performed orchestral music with Johnny Richards.
+Under Quincy Jones's guidance in 1955, he played uptempos and ballads such as "My Funny Valentine" and "Star Dust" and the same year performed "Afterwards" and "There Will Never Be Another You" with Hank Jones.
 Stitt joined Dolo Coker in 1957 to perform "Blues for Yard" and "Blue Moon" before returning to Hank to perform "Cherokee".

-Stitt joined Miles Davis briefly in 1960, and recordings with Davis' quintet can be found only in live settings on the tour of 1960.
+Stitt joined Miles Davis briefly in 1960, and recordings with Davis's quintet can be found only in live settings on the tour of 1960.
 Concerts in Manchester and Paris are available commercially and also a number of concerts (which include sets by the earlier quintet with John Coltrane) on the record Live at Stockholm (Dragon), all of which featured Wynton Kelly, Jimmy Cobb, and Paul Chambers.
 However, Miles fired Stitt due to the excessive drinking habit he had developed, and replaced him with Hank Mobley.
 Later in the 1960s, Stitt paid homage to Parker on the album Stitt Plays Bird, which features Jim Hall on guitar.

-Stitt recorded several times with his friend Gene Ammons in sessions that were interrupted by Ammons' own imprisonment for narcotics possession.
-The records recorded by these two saxophonists are regarded by many as some of both Ammons and Stitt's best work.
+Stitt recorded several times with his friend Gene Ammons in sessions that were interrupted by Ammons's own imprisonment for narcotics possession.
+The records recorded by these two saxophonists are regarded by many as some of both Ammons’s and Stitt's best work.
 The Ammons/Stitt partnership went down in posterity as one of the best dueling partnerships in jazz, alongside Zoot Sims and Al Cohn, and Johnny Griffin with Eddie "Lockjaw" Davis.

-Stitt ventured into soul jazz, and he recorded with fellow tenor saxophonist Booker Ervin in 1964 on the Soul People album.
+Stitt ventured into soul jazz and recorded with fellow tenor saxophonist Booker Ervin in 1964 on the Soul People album.
 Stitt also recorded with Duke Ellington alumnus Paul Gonsalves in 1963 for Impulse! on the Salt and Pepper album in 1964.
-Around that time he appeared regularly at Ronnie Scott's in London, a live 1964 encounter with Ronnie Scott, The Night Has a Thousand Eyes, eventually surfaced, and another in 1966 with resident guitarist Ernest Ranglin and British tenor saxophonist Dick Morrissey.
-Stitt was one of the first jazz musicians to experiment with the Selmer Varitone amplification system as heard on the albums What's New!!! in 1966 and Parallel-a-Stitt in 1967.
+Around that time he appeared regularly at Ronnie Scott's in London, and a live 1964 encounter with Ronnie Scott, The Night Has a Thousand Eyes, eventually surfaced.
+Stitt recorded at Ronnie Scott’s again in 1966 with resident guitarist Ernest Ranglin and British tenor saxophonist Dick Morrissey.
+Stitt was one of the first jazz musicians to experiment with the Selmer Varitone amplification system, as heard on the albums What's New!!! in 1966 and Parallel-a-Stitt in 1967.